 - NPR 3000/US$25 cash, in local currency

 Some areas have more restrictions, trekkers are not allowed to visit them without a guide or a tour group.
-Usually these areas are located close to the border with China or Tibet.
-For example to do Upper Mustang trek or Manang trek you need a guide with a license.
-Usually for hiking in these areas you need a more expensive permit, e.g. a permit for Upper Mustang costs US$500 per person compared to US$27 for hiking in the Annapurna Sanctuary.
+Usually, these areas are located close to the border with China or Tibet.
+For example to do the Upper Mustang trek or Manang trek you need a guide with a license.
+Usually, for hiking in these areas you need a more expensive permit, e.g. a permit for Upper Mustang costs US$500 per person compared to US$27 for hiking in the Annapurna Sanctuary.

 How much money to take on the trek?

 For a comfortable walk (not starving but not wasting tons of money on coffees and cakes) I’d suggest budgeting US$25-28 per person per day for your daily expenses mainly food, accommodation costs nothing or almost nothing.
-Cost of a guide or a porter is not included in this amount.
-If you hire a guide, expect to pay between US$25-30 per day depending on the number of people, you can share one guide between a couple of trekkers.
-Hiring a porter will cost you US$20-25 per day.
-You can share one porter between several trekkers as long as the combined weight of your luggage is no more than 20kg.
+The cost of a guide or a porter is not included in this amount.
+If you hire a guide, expect to pay about US$30 per day depending on the number of people, you can share one guide between a couple of trekkers.
+Hiring a porter will cost you US$25-30 per day.
+You can share one porter between several trekkers as long as the combined weight of your luggage is no more than 15kg.

-Always take extra money that will be enough for a couple of days in case you get stuck somewhere due to snowfalls, flight cancellation or sickness.
+Always take the extra money that will be enough for a couple of days in case you get stuck somewhere due to snowfalls, flight cancellation, or sickness.